jupyter/jupytercon2023/cfp.md

 - Title
 - Summary
+- We are working on providing scholarships for attendees and speaker that may nt have the financial capability to attend otherwise.
+Would you require financial aid to attend ?

+You can edit your proposal after submission.

+**Help us review review JupyterCon submissions !**

+Previous Year JupyterCons revived close to 1000 Submissions, we want your help to find the ones you want to see.
+If you are interested in helping review a few talks, please sign up on _this form_.
+(FIX ME), we will add you as a reviewer to the CFP website

 **Note:** We are considering child care options.
 Please reach out to us separately (FIXME HOW!!) if you are interested.

+Matthias: I suggest jupytercon@numfocus.org, and we ask to get access/delegation ?

+# I want to help review form

+Reviews will be blind, anonymous and not shared with submitters by default.

+ - mail
+ - prefered categories.